- Stevie Nicks

-When a band completely pivots lineups and stylistic approaches, it rarely turns out well—except if you're Fleetwood Mac.
+When a band completely pivots lineups and stylistic approaches, it rarely turns out well—unless you're Fleetwood Mac.
 Formed in the U.K. as a blues-rock act, the troupe eventually morphed into one of the most influential American bands of the '70s.

-Fleetwood Mac did so by creating their own unique "California sound" which added romantic tension and rock & roll bite to the then-popular, country-insipred Laurel Canyon sound.
-After Stevie Nicks joined in the mid-'70s, her dreamy, mystical songwriting contributions gave the band's music additional (and appealing) emotional complexity, especially on 1975's Fleetwood Mac and 1977's sales juggernaut Rumours.
+Fleetwood Mac did so by creating their own unique "California sound" which added romantic tension and rock & roll bite to the then-popular, country-inspired Laurel Canyon sound.
+After Stevie Nicks joined in the mid-70s, her dreamy, mystical songwriting contributions gave the band's music additional (and appealing) emotional complexity, especially on 1975's Fleetwood Mac and 1977's sales juggernaut Rumours.

 Superstardom was a long time coming, however.
 Fleetwood Mac initially formed in 1967 after three members of the British blues act John Mayall & The Bluesbreakers—guitarist/vocalist Peter Green, bassist John McVie and drummer Mick Fleetwood—formed a new group along with guitarist Jeremy Spencer.
 Unsurprisingly, the U.K.-based band's early albums were heavy blues-rock affairs marked by Green's fluid, evocative guitar style and gravelly vocals.
 Notable singles included the smoldering "Oh Well" and the Latin-flavored "Black Magic Woman," which was later a hit for Santana.